scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ledger:
   ....
   scalarLedgerConfiguration:
-    dbContactPoints: <dbContactPoints>
+    dbContactPoints: <contactPoints>
-    dbUsername: <dbUsername>
+    dbUsername: <username>
-    dbPassword: <dbPassword>
+    dbPassword: <password>
-    dbStorage: <dbStorage>
+    dbStorage: <storageType>
 ```

 Note:-

-For Cosmos DB, you need to remove `dbUsername` property as it is not required.
+For Cosmos DB, you need to remove `username` property as it is not required.

 ### Configure scalardl-audit-custom-values

 To deploy the Scalar DL Auditor, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
-You can refer to the [section](#ledger-and-auditor-reference) to check which values are needed based on the database used.
+You can refer to the [section](#reference-table) to check which values are needed based on the database used.

 **With Kubernetes Secrets**